 - How do I decide between private schools?

 - How can I be successful in school?

 - How do I decide on the perfect college major?

 - What are the ways I can be a part of the alumni community?

 Offer content about something other than how great your school is.

-While your 16 AP classes and 37 championships are impressive, it may not seem that impressive to someone who has no level of comparison.
-Offer content that talks about industry trends, standards, and benchmarks — and then if you have the chance, talk about how your school compares to those standards, or seeks to exceed them.
-When you informing your applicant pool, they trust you — and when they trust you, they want to engage with your brand.
+While your 16 AP classes and 37 championships are impressive, they may not seem that impressive to someone who has no level of comparison.
+Offer content that talks about industry trends, standards, and benchmarks — and then you have the chance to talk about how your school compares to those standards.
+When you inform your applicant pool with relevant content, they trust you — and when they trust you, they want to engage with your brand.